How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Add a little kick to the dish with warming spices or chili.

-Flavor Profile: The combination of sweet honey, earthy carrots, and a subtle spicy kick creates a bold and memorable dish.
+Flavor Profile: This bold and memorable dish combines sweet honey, earthy carrots, and a subtle spicy kick.

 Citrus-Infused Glazed Carrots